Joewus12345/openai-support-agent-demo/public/knowledge_base/update_info.md

 ## Update Account Information

-If a customer can't change company or contact details:
+If a customer cannot update their account details:

-Verify identity with facility name, prior order numbers, or billing data.
+Verify their identity by asking for their name, previous order details, billing information, or registered phone number.

-Then use update_info to modify email, phone, shipping address, or contact person.
+Once verified, use the update_info tool to update:

+- Email
+- Phone number
+- Shipping address
+- Name

-Confirm all changes to avoid interruptions in service or delivery.
+Confirm the changes with the customer first to prevent errors.